Living with dogs during the Covid-19 pandemic

 What precautions should I take with my dog?

-- try to avoid your dog licking your face
+- Avoid your dog licking your face

-- regularly wash your hands with soap and water after touching them and preparing their food.
+- Regularly wash your hands with soap and water after touching them and preparing their food

 Can I walk my dog?

 Make sure to keep up to date with the relevant government guidance in your nation and continually assess your own situation according to the restrictions and advice.